 Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Native title interests are recorded against several MGO tenements.
-The MGO tenements are held by the Big Bell Gold Operations Exploration done by other parties Acknowledgment and appraisal of exploration by other partie The MGO tenements have an exploration and production history in excess of 100 years.
+MGO Native title interests are recorded against several MGO tenements.
+The MGO tenements are held by the Big Bell Gold Operations (BBGO) of which Westgold has 100% ownership.
+Several third party royalties exist across various tenements at MGO, over and above the state government royalty.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other partie The MGO tenements have an exploration and production history in excess of 100 years.
 The CGO tenements have an exploration and production history in excess of 100 years.
 The FGO tenements have an exploration and production history in excess of 30 years.
 Westgold work has generally confirmed the veracity of historic exploration data.